 - The orbits or shells are called energy levels which are designated as K, L, M, N…. or the numbers n=1, 2, 3….

-- The maximum number of electrons which can be accommodated in a shell is given by 2n2 where n corresponds to the shell number.
+- The maximum number of electrons that can be accommodated in a shell is given by 2n2 where n corresponds to the shell number.

 - For n=1(K shell),2(1)2=2 electrons can be accommodated